camilomenayp/cat-game-test/README.md

 # cat-game-test
 This is just an experiment to practice Go deeper.
-It mainly uses the Pixel library ( https://github.com/faiface/pixel ).
+It uses the Pixel library ( https://github.com/faiface/pixel ).

 Work in progress! so some parts of the code might be really ugly.
 ## 2020-01-20